fabferri/az-pattern/hub-spoke-vnets/hub-spokes-rs-nva-fw-routingcontrol/README.md

 # Hub-spoke vnets with Route Server in hub and in the firewall vnet

-## NOTE: the configuration is for testing ONLY.
-## In a production environment, it is recommended to implement a hub-spoke topology with a firewall located in the hub virtual network.
+## NOTE: the configuration described in this article is for testing ONLY.
+In a production environment, it is recommended to implement a hub-spoke topology with azure firewall located in the hub vnet.

 The article describes a scenario with hub-spoke vnets in peering and a connection with on-premises through ExpressRoute circuit.
 The high-level network diagram is shown below: